Multithread/JavaToCSharpImporter/README.md

 **Current Work Items**

-- Java: loading of if/for/foreach methode functions
+- Java: loading of if/for/foreach methode functions and do let the IL understand it
-- Java: loading of methode calls inside function code
-- Core: type cleaning inside of methode code
-- C#: Writing of Class Field Definitions
 - Convert <T extends RollingBuffer.Resettable> into C# where T:RollingBuffer.Resettable
-- Even better Support for Generics in all the places
+- IL: Understandment for missing classes methods to be written in a seperate file so that there will be no Compile errors on the C# output

 **Working Parts so far**